GuoleiSun/CountSeg/README.md

    ```

 ## Test
-To reproduce the numbers reproted in the paper.
+To reproduce the results reproted in the paper.
 1. Pascal 2007 counting
    ```
    cd path/CountSeg